There are two main costs while studying - tuition fees and living costs.

 MOD's Enhanced Learning Credits Scheme

 We are an approved provider of Higher Education courses for the Ministry of Defences Enhanced Learning Credits Scheme (ELC), a scheme which provides financial assistance to members of the Armed Forces.
 The University Provider ID is 3033 .
 To check if you may be eligible for funding through this scheme, please visit the Enhanced Learning Credits website.

 Student Finance Explained

-- All students can apply for a tuition fee loan so no fees have to be paid up front.
-UK students starting their first degree can also receive a maintenance loan.
+- All students are eligible to apply for a tuition fee loan.
+UK students starting their first degree are also eligible to apply for a maintenance loan.

 - Loan repayments only begin when students have finished university and are earning over £21,000.